Asparagus Health Benefits are Unique

 Asparagus health benefits may not be well known, but what makes this stately stem a part of any superfoods diet is its unique health benefits.

 Asparagus is a member of the lily family.
 There are actually hundreds of varieties available, but only a few are edible.
-The stately spear that is harvested and eating is actually the stem of the asparagus plant.
-Asparagus is harvested by hand when it is about 6 to 8 inches tall and before it is fully mature and produces seeds.
+The stately spear that is harvested and eaten is actually the stem of the asparagus plant.
+Asparagus is harvested when it is about 6 to 8 inches tall and before it is fully mature and produces seeds.

 In the United States, the most common type of asparagus is green asparagus.
 This has a predominantly dark green color, sometimes laced with hints of purple.
 More common in Europe is white asparagus, which is grown underground.
 Sunlight deprived, it does not manufacture chlorophyll, thus its white color.
 White asparagus has a nutty and slightly sweet taste when eaten raw.